coinbase/onchainkit/README.md

 ### OnchainName

-The `OnchainName` component primarily focuses on showcasing ENS names for given Ethereum addresses, and defaults to displaying a sliced version of the address when an ENS name isn't available.
+The `OnchainName` component is used to display ENS names associated with Ethereum addresses.
+When an ENS name is not available, it defaults to showing a truncated version of the address.

 ```tsx
 import { OnchainName } from '@coinbase/onchainkit';